Juanma Suárez: With Eskorbuto

 Suárez employed dark themes, such as death and extermination, which contrasted with his bandmate Iosu Expósito's preference for political issues.
 Suárez often told him to lead off topics with the sentence: "No te comas la cabeza, hombre, que son cuatro días" (in English: Don't bother yourself, man, we live for four days).
-He wrote the songs "Historia triste" (Sad Story), "Cerebros Destruidos" (Destroyed Brains) and "Más allá del cementerio" (Far Away from the Graveyard).
+He wrote the songs "Historia triste" (Sad Story), "Cerebros Destruidos" (Destroyed Brains) and "Más allá del cementerio" (Beyond the Graveyard).

 Juanma was a sexually active person, but was negligent with his health, he smoked, drank alcohol and took amphetamines.
 As early as the 1980s was said to be "un kamikaze del pastilleo" (kamikaze of drugs).
 Suffered from a case of endocarditis that nearly killed him in 1985, when he chose to treat himself with analgesics instead of seeking the advice of a doctor.
 Another serious hospitalization was at the early 1985.
 In 1988 his addiction to drugs became more complicated.
 He was frequently spotted on his white mobylette, working temporally to get money for heroin.
 His relationship with Iosu broke down during that period, although among them were never held distances.